InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/diet.md

 Timing:
 - Caffeine, such as coffee, tea and chocolate should be taken early in the day.
 - Cherry tea, cherry juice, poppy seeds should be taken late in the day.

-Foods such as cherries, morning glories and the various caffienated foods must have periods of break to reset the tolerance.